deanwagner/library/README.md

 This project was created for the [Library assignment](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library) as part of [The Odin Project](https://www.theodinproject.com) curriculum.
 I met all the assignment objectives and then expanded on it with my own concepts to make it more functional and user-friendly.

-If you view the code you may notice that I chose to create and maintain two arrays of book objects, one for the library books and one for the deleted books.
-I deliberately chose to do it this way to demonstrate management and moving of data objects across multiple instances, even though it led to having some slightly redundant code.
-If this project were for production, all books would be stored together and differentiated by a simple `Book.deleted` property.

 ### Objectives

 1. Store books as objects in an array